Generic selectors

 The ‘New York' stadium in question is actually five miles west of New York City.
 The arena would be the impressive 2010-built MetLife Stadium, home to the NFL teams the New York Giants and New York Jets.
 Its capacity is well over 80,000, but its pitch could be a concern.
 It's one of several stadiums chosen for the 2026 World Cup that has an artificial turf.
 This will need to be replaced by a grass field prior to the World Cup.

-When will the 2026 World Cup final stadium be announced?
+Why was the 2026 World Cup final stadium decision delayed?

 How many games will there be at the 2026 World Cup?